 - Cut your food into small pieces to make it easier to chew.

 - Ask your doctor or dentist if artificial saliva might help you.

-Drink 8 to 12 cups of liquid each day (not including coffee, tea, or other drinks that have caffeine).
+Drink 8 to 12 cups (2 to 3 liters) of liquid each day (not including coffee, tea, or other drinks that have caffeine).

 - Drink liquids with your meals.

 - Sip cool drinks during the day.

 - Keep a glass of water next to your bed at night.
 Drink when you get up to use the bathroom or other times you wake up.

 DO NOT drink alcohol or beverages that contain alcohol.
 They will bother your throat.

 Avoid foods that are very spicy, that contain a lot of acid, or that are very hot or very cold.